Al Mannai

-The Al Mannai (المناعي) tribe (plural: Al Mananea, AlMannaei (المنانعة)) is an Arab tribe, that originated from Banu Tamim, based primarily in the Arab states of the Persian Gulf tribe.
+The Al Mannai (المناعي) tribe (plural: Al Mananea, AlMannaei (المنانعة)) is an Arab tribe, based primarily in the Arab states of the Persian Gulf tribe.
 In Bahrain, the traditional home of the tribe has been Galali village.
 Al Mannai family in Bahrain are known to be involved in natural pearl trade.
 The history of the Al-Mannai Family in the field of trading goes back to 1824 when Mr. Salem Bin Darwish Al Mannai, the head of the dam family established the pearl trading business in Bahrain.

 Al Mannai tribes are located in the whole Persian Gulf area, especially in Qatar and Bahrain.
-This is demonstrated by the establishment of one of the largest Corporations in Qatar, the Mannai Corporation, which has interest in Steel, Information Technology, Consumer Products, Automobiles, etc...
+This is demonstrated by the establishment of one of the largest corporations in Qatar, the Mannai Corporation, is involved in several industries.
 Its subsidiary entities are extended worldwide and has bases in international locations.

 Al Mannai today has many known tribes, such as: